-The East Highway 1 Area Structure Plan area includes approximately 1,482.1 hectares (3,662.2 acres) of land in the central east portion of Rocky View County.
+The East Highway 1 Area Structure Plan area includes approximately 1,560 hectares (3,855 acres) 1,482.1 hectares (3,662.2 acres) of land in the central east portion of Rocky View County.
 It is located immediately south of Highway 1, between Highway 791 and the border with Wheatland County at Boundary Road, north of Township Road 240.